 Sun’s out.
 Bring it on!
-Not only is the sun dearly missed every winter in Canada, exposure to its UV rays stimulates the body to produce vitamin D. But a note of caution to sun-worshippers — those same UV rays can cause skin cancer.
+Not only is the sun dearly missed every winter in Canada, exposure to its UV rays stimulates the Healthy Body to produce vitamin D. But a note of caution to sun-worshippers — those same UV rays can cause skin cancer.
 There lies the conundrum: when we use sunscreens or cover up with clothing to reduce our risk of skin cancer, we block our skin from making vitamin D.

 What is a Canuck to do?
 Get vitamin D from other sources, says Philippe Laroche, media relations officer at Health Canada.
 And protect your skin.

 “Considering that the incidence of skin cancer is still rising in Canada, we recommend that the public continue to use sun protection when they go out and the UV index is equal to or higher than 3,” he says.